 Try to listen to what other buyers are saying as they look over the home.
 If they think the home is underpriced or overpriced, that could change your bidding plan.
 On the other hand, try to keep your feedback to yourself until you've left the property, so you don't give away your hand.
 If the listing agent asks you any questions about your budget or interest, remain neutral.
 Keep in mind that the agent is the seller’s agent and may share everything you say with the seller.

 Whether you're buying or selling, the next few months will be marked by balloons and signs on street corners.
 By following these basic rules, you'll be destined for open house success.

 Ready to get started?
-Our agents host hundreds of open houses each weekend, but the next Edina Realty Open House Weekend is April 11 and 12.
+Our agents host hundreds of open houses each weekend.
 If you're in the market for a new home, check out this weekend's open houses.